Podcasts & Books

 315 Victoria Street, West Melbourne

-Our new favourite reading nook, and a brilliant idea to boot.
+Our new favourite reading nook, and a brilliant idea.
 Willows & Wine is all about books, wine, and cheese.
 The rustic wooden shelves are stocked with a thoughtfully handpicked mix of weather-beaten paperbacks and new releases by First Nations, black, brown, queer, disabled, and trans authors.
 Behind the bar, there’s an excellent wine selection, with a particular focus on local bottles.
 The combination of candlelit benchtops and old-school board games makes it an ideal place for rainy days or cold winter afternoons.

 INSIDER INTEL